- Immigration New Zealand, 'Long-term Skill Shortage List', accessed August 2015, (www.immigration.govt.nz).

 Marine engineers at sea may also:

-- have charge of engines and mechanical, electrical and electronic equipment in ships' engine rooms (and elsewhere aboard)
+- have charge of engines and mechanical, electrical and electronic equipment on board the ship

-- keep ships moving at required speeds by operating propulsion engines according to orders from the captain or computers on the bridge
+- keep ships moving at required speeds according to orders from the captain or computers on the bridge

 - maintain services to electrical power, heating, ventilation, refrigeration, water and sewerage systems